knpuniversity/symfony-journey/knpu/container/dependency-injection-extensions.md

 [[[ code('') ]]]

-One cool feature about all of this configuration is that if you make a type in a file like `config.yml` - say you spell `globals` as `globalsss`, you'll get a really good error.
-All of this configuration is validated.
+Watch out, a meteor!
+Oh, nevermind, it's just the awesome fact that if I mess up some configuration - like `globals` as `globalsss` in Yaml, we'll get a really nice error.
+That doesn't happen by accident, that system *evolved* these `Configuration` classes to make that happen.

-These `Configuration` classes make that happen.
 This is probably one of the more bizarre classes you'll see: it builds a tree of valid configuration that can be used under this key.
 It adds a `globals` section, which says that the children are an array.
 It even has some stuff to validate and normalize what we put here.
 These `Configuration` classes are tough to write, but pretty easy to read.
 And if you can't get something to configure correctly, opening up the right `Configuration` class might give you a hint.

 Back in `TwigExtension`, let's dump `$config` after calling `processConfiguration()`: